Where Lifestyle Meets Smart Tax Planning

 Robust Legal & Tax System

 The Italian tax system is based on worldwide taxation for individuals who become Italian tax residents under Article 2 of the Italian Tax Code (TUIR).
 Tax residency is triggered when an individual spends the majority of the year in Italy or maintains their domicile or habitual residence in the country.
 Foreign nationals relocating to Italy may access a number of specialised tax regimes designed to attract international talent, entrepreneurs, retirees and high-net-worth individuals.
+A flagship measure is the special tax regime for high‑net‑worth individuals who transfer their tax residence to Italy.

 Stable & Resilient Economy